Why you should keep personal emails when marketing to small fleets

 Many business owners with small fleets and “company cars” use personal email.
 Even if they have a website.
-If you’ve ever set up a website with domain email, you know you need techie know-how.
+Have you ever set up a website with domain email?
+You know you might need techie know-how!
 SMTP, IMAP, errors, how to fix them?!
 It gets overwhelming fast.
 I can understand small businesses saying, forget that, let’s keep using our gmail.
-It works.
+It’s easy and it works.

 With small business, you’ll often see gmail and yahoo emails on their websites and Facebook pages.

 Especially if the personal email is on their website, you don’t want to throw out that email.
 They are checking that email for customer communication.

 And, many small businesses don’t even have websites.
 So they don’t have a custom domain for business email.